 History of IAU

 By 1966 IAU had an enrollment of approximately 150 students and in 1976 it incorporated The Marchutz School of Fine Arts (founded by Leo Marchutz) into its offerings.
-In 2012, IAU officially changed its name to IAU College, reflecting the way its program offerings, curriculum, and support services mirrored those found at U.S. institutions.
-In 2013, IAU expanded its offerings and opened a summer program option in Barcelona, Spain and also began offering multi-country January term/intersession seminars in Europe and North Africa.
-In doing so, IAU was demonstrating the duty it felt of leveraging site specificity - specifically the Mediterranean region - in the education of its students.
+In 2012, IAU continued to expand its program offerings, curriculum, and support services to further mirror those found at U.S. institutions.
+In 2013, IAU expanded to include a summer program option in Barcelona, Spain and also began offering multi-country January term/intersession seminars in Europe and North Africa.
+In doing so, IAU demonstrated the duty it felt of leveraging site specificity - specifically the Mediterranean region - in the education of its students.
 Shortly thereafter, IAU began welcoming U.S. faculty-led programs to support U.S. professors seeking a customized study abroad experience for their students.
 A resident fellows program that supports university faculty on sabbatical, soon followed.
-In 2015, IAU College began offering degree programs and welcomed its first MFA (Master's of Fine Arts) students at the Marchutz School.
-Master's Degrees in French Studies and International Relations, along with a Bachelor's Degree in Business Administration, will begin enrolling students in 2016.
+In 2015, IAU began offering degree programs and welcomed its first MFA (Master's of Fine Arts) students at the Marchutz School.
+Master's Degrees in French Studies and International Relations, along with a Bachelor's Degree in Business Administration, began enrolling students in 2016.
 To date, IAU has served more than 700 colleges and universities, more than 20,000 undergraduates, and has an annual enrollment of over 1,000.